fluendo/recruitment/artificial-intelligence/ai_intern/README.md

-The goal of this test is to understand how you would fit in our Research, Development and Innovation team as a Computer Vision engineer through a set of **fast** tasks (mini-tests) which will introduce you to our team's scope and will let us know more about you.
+The goal of this test is to understand how you would fit in Artificial Intelligence team as an Artificial Intelligence intern through a set of **fast** tasks (mini-tests) which will introduce you to our team's scope and will let us know more about you.